For most of our groups the immediate impact of Brexit and the new trade agreement with the EU will be minimal.

-However, Brexit will impact some activities for some groups over the course of 2021.
-Unfortunately, there is not a great deal of clarity about what this impact might be and what groups might need to do.
+However, it will impact some activities for some groups over the course of 2021.
+We do now have some clarity in certain areas, but murkiness remains in others.
 This resource covers areas of potential impact that groups should be aware of – and tries to give information where we have it.
-We will of course update this as we know more.

 Visa for professional musicians from the EU

 Professional musicians from EEA countries do not necessarily need a visa to work in the UK.

 An invited expert in their profession taking part in arts or entertainment activities can stay in the UK for up to 1 month without a visa.
 This includes being paid by a UK-based organisation for performing.

 They will be expected to provide certain information when they arrive in the UK: